 However, the world finds it difficult to believe so, probably because of the stereotypical image of Pakistan.
 Even though it is a bitter thing to ponder over but Pakistan still wishes to prove itself as a harmless nation.

 Hopefully, the conflict sees an end and Pakistan and Afghanistan co-exist in harmony, once again.

 What do you think of the situation?
+Will the crisis between the two countries ever see an end?
 Share your thoughts!